One-Shot Distributed Source Simulation: As Quantum as it Can Get: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

 In this paper we have considered the task of distributed source simulation in the one-shot setting for fully quantum systems.
-We introduced various one-shot operational quantities related to distributed source simulation and similar tasks.
-We then introduced one-shot correlation measures and established that these correlation measures bound these operational quantities and thus characterize one-shot distributed source simulation and its related tasks.
+We introduced various one-shot operational quantities and correlation measures related to distributed source simulation and established near-tight one-shot bounds.
 In particular, this established a one-shot version of Wyner's common information result \cite{Wyner-1975a} in the smooth entropy framework.
 In doing so, we generalized the support lemma to preparation channels and showed nuances about smoothing measures when an auxiliary random variable is involved--- ideas which likely will have further use in one-shot quantum network theory.
-One particular technical point of interest is that we found it is important to \textit{not} be smoothing the auxiliary variable and this led to inducing the measure via $D_{\max}$ but one could not do the same using $D_{h}^{\ve}$ as it automatically smooths all argmuents.
+One particular technical point of interest is that we found it is important to \textit{not} be smoothing the auxiliary variable and this led to inducing the measure via $D_{\max}$.
+We also considered variants of distribute source simulation for comparison with distributed source simulation proper in the appendix to highlight how in a more restricted setting one may instead use a hypothesis testing divergence-induced correlation measure.

+We then proceeded to recover asymptotic results from the one-shot results by establishing asymptotic equipartition properties for our one-shot correlation measures.
+In doing so, we perhaps intuitively extended Wyner's original result \cite{Wyner-1975a}, and Hayashi's extension to separable states \cite{Hayashi-2006a}, by showing that to first-order asymptotically there is no advantage in non-uniform shared randomness in the task (Theorem \ref{thm:first-order-asymptotic-equivalence}).
+An open question is whether these tasks differ in second-order asymptotics.
+This is unclear as both achievability results in Theorem \ref{thm:one-shot-DSS-main-theorem} use uniform soft-covering, but the converses are in terms of different measures.